CaseLinker: An Open-Source System for Cross-Case Analysis of Internet Crimes Against Children Reports: Introduction

 \subsection{The Psychological Dimension: Analyst Trauma and Tool Design}

 Beyond scale and fragmentation, ICAC investigations impose a profound human cost on the analysts who conduct them.
-Digital forensics investigators in child exploitation units experience secondary traumatic stress at rates of 40--60\%, with symptoms including intrusive thoughts, emotional numbing, and hypervigilance \cite{perez2010, burns2008}.
+Digital forensics investigators in child exploitation units experience secondary traumatic stress at documented rates; Bourke and Craun found approximately 25\% of more than 600 ICAC personnel reported high to severe symptoms, with effects including intrusive thoughts, emotional numbing, and hypervigilance \cite{bourke2014, perez2010, burns2008}.
 Unlike investigators who encounter trauma intermittently, ICAC analysts confront graphic depictions of child sexual abuse daily, often for hours at a time.
 The psychological burden is compounded by the nature of the work: analysts must not merely view traumatic content but \textit{analyze} it, maintaining the cognitive focus necessary to identify evidence, establish timelines, and build prosecutions.

 Existing digital forensics tools are primarily content-centric, presenting data through media, chat logs, and file-level views.
 While hash-matching and triage systems reduce re-review of known material, analysts must still directly examine substantial unknown content to extract investigative intelligence.
 Despite technological support, manual review of graphic case material remains one of the top challenges in the analysis of ICAC cases.